Last updated on February 1, 2022

 Let’s take a look at that first title (which we suspect many small business owners may pick):

 Seobility Yoga – Yoga Classes, Yoga Instruction, Yoga, Yoga Classes

 Looks good right?
 Because stuffing keywords into your title and repeating the word yoga 5 times is a great way to boost your search engine rankings.

 Wait, it’s 2022 not 1999.

 Obvious sarcasm is obvious hopefully.
 But just In case… let’s be crystal clear.
-This is not a good way to write your page titles for SEO in 2022.
+This is not a good way to write your page titles for SEO.

 In fact, we don’t really like any of GoDaddy’s suggested titles.
 But as we’re forced to select one before proceeding we’ll choose the simplest: